-Computer Equipment Validation or Qualification; as it is often termed, documentation must be compliant with all of the current Good Manufacturing Practice legislation and follow all the associated guideline documents.
+Computer Equipment Validation or Qualification, as it is often erroneously termed, documentation must be compliant with all of the current Good Manufacturing Practice legislation and follow all the associated guideline documents.

 Since most documents, post the URS, will either fully, or partially, base their contents on the URS, it is essential that this document clearly, concisely and in a manner that is testable, specifies the exact requirements of the end-user.
 It is also essential that these detailed user requirements remain attributable throughout the development of the Functional Specification (FS) Design Specification (DS) to the actual lines or groups of lines of code that enable them.